panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 }
 ```

-[Open the demo](https://codesandbox.io/s/use-state-broken-0q994).
-Click "Increase async" then right away "Increase sync" buttons.
-The counter gets updated only to `1`.
+[Open the demo](https://codesandbox.io/s/react-usestate-async-broken-uzzvg).
+Click quckly *Increase async* a few times.
+The counter updates only to `1`, instead of reflecting the actual number of clicks.

 `delay()` is a stale closure that uses an outdated `count` variable captured during the initial render.